Role

 Dr Tranter completed his PhD at Loughborough University in 2018, modelling the propagation of nonlinear waves in layered waveguides.
 He then continued to work at Loughborough University on the modelling of droplets rolling down an incline plane, with either smooth or rough topography, using the diffuse-interface Cahn-Hilliard-Navier-Stokes model.
 This model was used to simulate the effect of rain droplets on a solar panel.

 In 2019 Dr Tranter started work as a Lecturer in Applied Mathematics at Nottingham Trent University, progressing to Senior Lecturer in 2021.
+Since 2024 he has been Principal Lecturer and Postgraduate Courses Manager for Physics and Mathematics.
 He continues to work on the propagation of nonlinear waves, such as solitons, in layered waveguides with a particular focus on the detection of finite delaminations within the structure, as well as continuing his research on fluid-structure interaction and diffuse-interface models for droplet motion.
+He has also begun to work on Mathematical Education topics, including Learning for Mastery.

-Dr Tranter has been Placement Manager in the Department of Mathematics and Physics since August 2020, responsible for undergraduate placements and summer internships, including Mathematics Undergraduate Research Studentships (MURS).
+From 2020 to 2024, Dr Tranter was the Placement Manager in the Department of Mathematics and Physics , responsible for undergraduate placements and summer internships, including Mathematics Undergraduate Research Studentships (MURS).

 Research areas